Coat of arms, flag and symbols

 The Montréal coat of arms was adopted in 1833 by the city councillors of the time.
-It was modified 105 years later and that version remains in use today.
+It was modified 105 years later to ensure compliance with heraldry’s high standards.
 In fact, this crest was the only city emblem until 1981 when a stylized logo was developed.
 Both the coat of arms and logo now represent Montréal, although traditionally, the crest is reserved for special uses.

 Form of shield — Following the example of the province, Montréal, whose history and beginnings are identical to it, has adopted the French form of shield.

 The field — The field is silver to recall the old coat of arms which was created by the first mayor of Montréal, Jacques Viger.

 Heraldic cross — The heraldic cross is emblematic of the Christian motives and principles which governed the founders of the city.

 National emblems — The field is quartered to contain four floral designs each of which represents the ethnic origin of the Montréal population in the 19th century.

 The white pine stands for the original native presence in Montréal.